warmcat/libwebsockets/minimal-examples/ws-server/README.md

-minimal-ws-server-pmd-bulk|Simple ws server showing how to pass bulk data with permessage-deflate minimal-ws-server-pmd|Simple ws server with permessage-deflate support minimal-ws-server-ring|Like minimal-ws-server but holds the chat in a multi-tail ringbuffer minimal-ws-server-threads|Simple ws server where data is produced by different threads minimal-ws-server|Serves an index.html over http that opens a ws shared chat client in a browser
+minimal-ws-server-pmd-bulk|Simple ws server showing how to pass bulk data with permessage-deflate minimal-ws-server-pmd|Simple ws server with permessage-deflate support minimal-ws-server-ring|Like minimal-ws-server but holds the chat in a multi-tail ringbuffer minimal-ws-server-threadpool|Demonstrates how to use a worker thread pool with lws minimal-ws-server-threads|Simple ws server where data is produced by different threads minimal-ws-server|Serves an index.html over http that opens a ws shared chat client in a browser